airshipit/airshipctl/docs/source/cli/airshipctl_baremetal_poweroff.md

 ## airshipctl baremetal poweroff

-Shutdown a baremetal hosts
+Airshipctl command to shutdown bare metal host(s)

 ### Synopsis

-Power off baremetal hosts
-The command will target baremetal hosts from airship inventory kustomize root based on the --name, --namespace and --labels flags provided.
-If no flags are provided airshipctl will try to select all baremetal hosts in the inventory
+Power off bare metal host(s).
+The command will target bare metal hosts from airship inventory based on the --name, --namespace and --labels flags provided.
+If no flags are provided, airshipctl will select all bare metal hosts in the inventory.

 ```